priyaranjan-sonal/chatwar/README.md

 A fast, secure, and reliable realtime messaging platform.
 ChatWar lets you start conversations in seconds — no installation, no hassle.
 It is a full-stack chat application with instant message delivery over Socket.IO, a polished responsive UI, dark/light theming, and account management.

-> This project's FRONTEND is deployed in VERCEL
-> This project's BACKEND is deployed in RENDER -- because of socket.io

 ---

 ## Features